 The direct supervisor should review the request and make a decision when all factors are reviewed.

 Life happens and employers may have to grant a personal LOA despite the potential impact on the company.
-Just make sure to check all the boxes so an employee’s request for leave does not cost more for your company in penalties.
+Just make sure to check all the boxes so an employee’s absence request for leave does not cost more for your company in penalties.